Multilayer Codes for Synchronization from Deletions and Insertions: Decoding Algorithm

 In this step, for each updated block-deletion pattern $\hat{V}$ and the corresponding $\hat{Y}$, we list all possible allocations of deletions across chunks.
 More precisely, for each pair ($\hat{V}, \hat{Y}$) we list all possible $l_1\times l_2$ matrices $\bm{A}=(a_{ij})$, where $a_{ij}$ is the number of deletions in the $j$th chunk of the $i$th block, such that $\sum_{j=1}^{l_2} a_{ij} = a_i$, the $i$th entry of $\hat{V}$.
 The $j$th column of matrix $\bm{A}$, specifies the number of deletions in the $l_1$ chunks of the $j$th chunk-string.
 For example, some of the possible matrices for $\hat{V}_4=(2,0,2,0,0)$ in Example \ref{ex:Vtilde} are

-The algorithm that lists all chunk-deletion matrices $\bm{A}$ compatible with a given block-deletion pattern $\hat{V} =(a_1, \ldots, a_{l_1})$ is completely analogous to the tree construction described in Step 1.
+The algorithm that lists all chunk-deletion matrices $\bm{A}$ compatible with a given block-deletion pattern $\hat{V} =(a_1, \ldots, a_{l_1})$ is very similar to the tree construction described in Step 1.
 In this case, for each block-deletion pattern $\hat{V}$, another tree will be constructed, with each path in the tree representing a valid chunk-deletion matrix $\bm{A}$.